licenseware/licenseware-sdk/README.md

 ```

-It will start a localhost server with the documentation taken from docstrings found.
+It will start a localhost server with the documentation.